AatishShrikanth/TutorMate-AI/README.md

 ## 🔧 Configuration

-The enhanced features use the same configuration as the base application:
+The features use the same configuration as the base application:
 - AWS Bedrock for AI processing
 - Claude Haiku model for responses
 - Same environment variables and setup